 - Stick Dog by Tom Watson – Not remotely in the same genre as Harry Potter, but the concept is clever and the writing nimble and my 7-year-old who loved HP finds these books hilarious.
 Tom Watson makes a bid deal about how he illustrated this with his own self-proclaimed terrible drawings, and that’s the kind of creative awesomeness I want to support.

 - The Brixton Brothers by Mac Barnett – A modern Hardy Boys.
-I haven’t read more than a page or two, but my 7 -year-old son ranks them at the top of his list.
+I haven’t read more than a page or two, but my son at 7 ranked them at the top of his list.
 My favorite bit?
 There aren’t any brothers.
 It’s just one kid who is trying to imitate his detective heroes.

 - The City of Ember by Jeanne DuPrau – These books are a really interesting look at human nature and the effects of culture on our choices.
 So yeah, even though they are definitely for kids aged 9-12, they are serious.
 A serious adventure.
 Good books, but not going to appeal to everyone.